dev-nayandas/frontend-tutorial/README.md

 //20.
 Now if we login again then we will the the new login user info at database
 //21.
 Now we need to crete logout component
 //21.
 Edit the navbar to show the current user name
+//22.For Register new user we need to make register route here we need bcrypt library for encrypt password
+//23.Then We need to necessary think a registration form and we need to match by bcrypt then
+//24.
+Protected Route: For Protected route middleware is best but is this project we can't use middleware because of we can't use mongoDbAdapter at middleware
+//25.
+In that case we can use the session like for protected route
 ```
 - [Steps Overview](https://prnt.sc/DMBWo1iHVRdO)
 - [Models](https://github.com/Learn-with-Sumit/rnext/tree/11.project-2/stay-swift/models)